 Before building your stack, imagine you are a bespoke tailor and you’re creating a custom set of sales tools to fit your workflow perfectly.
-Begin by making a list of your core business needs and then determine if you need simpler tools to automate tasks or a suite of integrated tools to take you to the next level.
+Begin by making a list of your core business needs and then determine if you need simpler tools to automate tasks, like scheduling meetings, or a suite of integrated tools to take you to the next level.

 Your final design should reflect your formal sales process and be built around your inside sales reps’ workflow.
 It should also include opportunities to track data in order to optimize your funnel.